Centenary Radio: KFI: Earle C. Anthony’s Vehicle At 100

 Over the years, NBC itself tried several times to purchase KFI, but Anthony was steadfast in refusing any offers.
 He told NBC “I wouldn’t sell my wife.
 Why would I sell KFI?”

-The transmitter site showed the care Anthony had for his station.
+The transmitter site showed the love and care Anthony had for his station.
 A two-story building had the transmitter upstairs, and power transformers and generators downstairs.
 Built, as many were in those days, out in the country, it was a distinctive place, a cathedral to radio.

 The KFI transmitter building